jtapia/solidus_email_to_friend/CONTRIBUTING.md

 # Contributing

-Spree Email to Friend is an open source project and we encourage contributions.
+Solidus Email to Friend is an open source project and we encourage contributions.
 Please see the [contributors guidelines](http://spreecommerce.com/documentation/contributing_to_spree.html) for more information before contributing.

 In the spirit of [free software][1], **everyone** is encouraged to help improve this project.